Tech Blog

 We also looked for the usual firewall explanations, including PF state table exhaustion.
 That did not line up with what we were seeing.
 If the state table were full, or if the firewall were hitting a broad capacity limit, we would expect a much more consistent failure pattern: waves of connection errors, broader impact, or counters that clearly matched the timing.

 That was not the pattern here.
-The failures were too isolated and too random.
+The failures were isolated and irregular.
 They looked more like individual flow state mismatches than a firewall running out of capacity.

 The likely sequence was: